 The Master of Science in Nutritional Sciences, option in Dietetics Research, is designed for those who desire to complete our accredited Dietetic Internship program while earning a Master of Science.
-Our students gain a fundamental understanding and application of research- and evidence-based recommendations used in dietetics and nutritional
+Our graduate students gain a fundamental understanding and application of research- and evidence-based recommendations used in dietetics and nutritional

 sciences.
 After successful completion of the program, students will have experience translating research to more effectively communicate with individuals